ekkusu-3800mhz/sh1nra-dx/README.md

     <li>🚅 A high-speed railway & metro rapid transit lover.</li>
     <li>📸 An amateurish photographer & vlogger.
 Member of U.T.P.</li>
     <li>🏃 An Ingress Resistance, locate at AS13-MIKE-03 & AS13-NOVEMBER-01.
 Member of Greater Canton Resistance.</li>
     <li>🕹 A MUGer, mainly playing maimai DX.
-A beginner of Cytus II & SDVX.</li>
+A beginner of Cytus II & SOUND VOLTEX.</li>
     <li>📚 Like anime & comic.</li>
   </ul>
 </p>